gnu-octave/pkg-octave-doc/README.md

 the functions' generated pages also include a URL to their respective repository locations.
 This feature is only available for packages hosted at GitHub.

+* The `package_texi2qch` function requires the `qhelpgenerator` program of the Qt toolkit, which is looked up on $PATH.
+On a system carrying more than one Qt version, name the program explicitly with the `'Generator'` option, since a file built by one Qt major version may not register with a GUI linked against another.

 ## Installation